cloudant/CDTDatastore/doc/logging.md

 Logging with CocoaLumberJack
 ============================

-CDTDatastore has upgraded the logging capabilities with version (TBD).
+CDTDatastore has upgraded the logging capabilities with version 0.9.0.
 Logging now uses the [CocoaLumberJack](https://github.com/CocoaLumberjack/CocoaLumberjack) framework.
 Using CocoaLumberJack provides more flexibility on where log entries are stored and a number of other attributes.